Skip to content

 Our recruitment process happens approximately once every two years, and the process is as follows:

-1. The team issues a recruiting notice on the web site, social media and in the local newspapers.
+1. The team issues a recruiting notice on the web site and social media.

 This hike will take place in terrain that is typical for searches in this area, and it is rated a moderate hike.